 Tarakasura thought that that curse would protect him too since Shiva would not be able to bear any child with Rati’s curse.
 But Shiva had his own ways.
 He acquired a sixth face that looked downward at the suffering of Devas and then became Shanmukha, also known as the six-faced lord.

 Kartikeya – The Six-Faced Lord

 From the six faces, light emerged that was carried by Agni, the god of fire, and Vayu, the god of the wind to river Ganga.
 Six of the wives of Sapta rishis held them in their wombs and later deposited them on six lotus flowers at shara vana, the forest of reeds.
 From them, six babies emerged that were nurtured by six Karthigai ladies, a constellation of six stars.
-Then these babies became the six-faced Lord, Shanmukha, (Kartikeya) also known as Murugan in Tamil.
+Then these babies became the six-faced Lord, Shanmukha, (Kartikeya) also known as Murugan and Muruga in Tamil.
 (In Tamil, Muruga means handsome or beautiful and Muruga means the one who is very handsome).
 He was said to be the son of Shiva and Parvati.
 And he was the one who decided the fate of Tarakasura and his two other brothers – Simamukha and Surapadma.
 After that, the Devas were freed.

 The Logic Behind the Birth of Kartikey (Murugan)

 You might be wondering how is it even possible to have a child without the physical union of male and a female.
 Considering what the science we have today, we don’t necessarily need the union of female and male to reproduce a child.